Control and removal of pests can be a costly and time-consuming task.

 - Laundry basin – check around water pipes and waste pipes and seal with silicone or foam-based sealants.

-The average kitchen is the perfect breeding ground for insects, warm, dry and a plentiful supply of food particles to feast on.
+The average kitchen is the perfect breeding ground for pests, warm, dry and a plentiful supply of food particles to feast on.

 Ensure your floors are swept and mopped regularly, thoroughly clean under fridges and dishwashers.

 - Kitchen sink – openings around pipes that pass through cabinets are an ideal place where insects can live and breed, sealing access to this area with a foam or silicone sealant will eradicate access.